 Bachelor of Science in Nursing*

-CIS 354 must be taken at Strayer University.
++Designates courses that must be taken at Strayer University.

 Area I - College Core Component

 |Total Credit Hours:||45